Services Contacts Free Consultation via WhatsApp

 Apostille on Diploma and Educational Documents — Complete Guide 2026

-What is an apostille and why is it needed for educational documents
+What is an apostille and why educational documents need it

-For educational documents, an apostille has special significance.
-Imagine: you received higher education in Russia, and an employer in Spain, Germany or the UAE asks you to confirm your qualifications.
+For educational documents, an apostille has particular significance.
+Imagine: you received higher education in Russia, and an employer in Spain, Germany or Italy asks you to confirm your qualifications.
 Without an apostille, no foreign authority will accept your diploma for consideration.
 The apostille confirms that the document was issued by an authorized body, signed by the proper official and certified with the correct seal.

 Which educational documents can be apostilled

-Documents subject to apostillation are educational documents issued by accredited educational institutions on the territory of member countries of the Hague Convention.
-The list of documents is quite wide, and each of them has its own peculiarities when processing an apostille.
-Let’s consider the main categories of educational documents that most often require an apostille.
+Documents subject to apostilling are educational documents issued by accredited educational institutions on the territory of member countries of the Hague Convention.
+The list of documents is quite broad, and each of them has its own peculiarities when processing an apostille.
+Let’s review the main categories of educational documents that most often require an apostille.

 State-issued documents

-Separately, it is worth noting documents on academic degrees.
-The diploma of Candidate of Sciences and the diploma of Doctor of Sciences are apostilled through the Federal Service for Supervision of Education and Science (Rosobrnadzor).
-The procedure is similar to apostilling higher education diplomas, but may require additional time for verification by VAK — the Higher Attestation Commission.
+It is worth noting separately the documents on academic degrees.
+The diploma of Candidate of Sciences and the diploma of Doctor of Sciences are apostilled through the same competent authorities as higher education diplomas.
+The procedure is similar, but may require additional time for verification by VAK — the Higher Attestation Commission.

 Documents that CANNOT be apostilled